FJFehr/FJFehr.github.io/_pages/updates.md

 ## 2021

+**[September 2021]**
+Participated in the [SciFilmIt Hackathon Geneva 2021](https://www.youtube.com/watch?v=Gm_JDGQxTdQ&ab_channel=SciFilmIt).
+This let me work with a diverse team to bring a probability concept through a visual medium for the public.

 **[Autumn Semester]**
 Passed the course [Scientific programming for Engineers](https://edu.epfl.ch/coursebook/en/scientific-programming-for-engineers-MATH-611#:~:text=Summary,complexity%2C%20optimization%20and%20program%20designs.).
 This course provided fundamentals in code development and practical applications in C++.